Best Keto Backpacking Meals for Lightweight Adventures

 What is the Keto Diet?

 The ketogenic diet is a low-carb, high-fat eating plan that shifts your body’s metabolism from burning carbohydrates to burning fat.
+Normally, the body uses glucose from carbohydrates as its main energy source, but in ketosis, it switches to using ketones produced from fat.
 This metabolic state, known as ketosis, provides sustained energy and helps eliminate sugar crashes.

 Benefits for Backpackers